 Dr Catherine Hakim is a pioneering British social scientist and author.
 Currently, she is Professorial Research Fellow at Civitas, the London think tank.
-From 1993 to 2011, she was Senior Research Fellow at the London School of Economics, and more recently at the Centre for Policy Research in London, and the WZB social science research institute in Berlin.
+From 1993 to 2012, she was Senior Research Fellow at the London School of Economics, then at the Centre for Policy Research in London and the WZB social science research institute in Berlin.
 She has published extensively, with over 100 papers published in British, European and American refereed academic journals and edited collections, four textbooks, and over a dozen books and monographs on the labour market, changing patterns of employment and working time, women’s employment and women’s position in society, occupational segregation and the pay gap, self-employment and small firms, social engineering, models of the family, work orientations and lifestyle preferences, changing social attitudes, voluntary childlessness, social and family policy, research design, social statistics and cross-national comparative research in all these fields.
 She is best known for developing preference theory and, most recently, a theory of erotic capital – both based on the latest empirical research evidence.
-She sits on the Editorial Boards of several academic journals, including the European Sociological Review and International Sociology, and referees for many others.
+She sits on the Editorial Boards of several academic journals, including the European Sociological Review and International Sociology, and referees for dozens more.

 Areas of expertise and current work include:

 - The rising importance of erotic capital (attractiveness) for success in public and private life, including politics, the labour market, dating and marriage markets.
 Trends in sexuality and sexual relationships.
-Initial reports on Erotic Capital in the European Sociological Review (see PDF) and Times Higher Education (see PDF) have been extended into a book published in Britain (Penguin), the USA (Basic Books) and Germany (Campus).
+See ‘Embracing erotic capital’ (see PDF), initial reports in the European Sociological Review (see PDF) and Times Higher Education (see PDF) – now developed into a book published in Britain (Penguin), the USA (Basic Books) and Germany (Campus).
 Further translations have been published in Spain (Debate), Italy (Mondadori), Brazil (Record), Japan (Kyodo News), Korea (Minumsa), Taiwan (Wealth Press), China (Grand China), Romania and other countries.
 Comments and reactions from around the world are listed in the Penguin press release (see PDF).
-The New Rules (2012) is a study of men’s and women’s experiences of internet dating, and explores the importance of attractiveness for people seeking ’playfairs’ - discreet hedonistic affairs while preserving marriage and family life.
+The New Rules (2012) is a study of men’s and women’s experiences of internet dating, and explores the importance of attractiveness for people seeking ‘playfairs’ – discreet hedonistic affairs while preserving marriage and family life.